-Exhibiting in 2020 is not for the faint of heart.
-Telling your brand story now more than ever requires strategy, creativity and resourcefulness.
-Moving Forward Together demands a new way of thinking.
+Exhibiting in today’s evolving industry is not for the faint of heart.
+Telling your brand story now more than ever requires strategy, creativity, and resourcefulness.

 Quality over Quantity

 Lead quantity may have been the top measurement used to help compute your exhibit marketing ROI, but today the numbers now must push beyond that.
-Key Performance Indicators can include Connections Made, Length of Conversations, Title and Purchasing Power of Visitors.
+Key Performance Indicators can include Connections Made, Length of Conversations, Title, and Purchasing Power of Visitors.
 Go even further to track KPIs for years to gain insight.
 Have interactions shortened sales cycles?
 Have you closed leads three years later?
 The data is all there, it must be harmonized together to tell the story of event success.
-It has taken the loss of face-to-face for many high-level executives to realize the channel’s importance in the marketing mix.
-In a summer an Exhibitor Magazine study, 37% of exhibitors said cancellations have made upper management more attuned to the value of exhibiting.
-Use that to your advantage by retooling your objectives and how they are measured and optimized.